 - 1. Determination of Hardness of a ground water sample by Complexometry. - 2.
 Estimation of active chlorine content in Bleaching powder. - 3.
 Determination of strength of an acid by pH metric method. - 4.
 Determination of Fe (II) in Mohr's salt by potentiometric method. - 5.
-Conduct metric titration of Acid mixture against Strong base - 6.
+Estimation of mixture of acids by conductometric titration - 6.
 Estimation of Iron in Cement by Colorimetry - 7.
 Preparation of Phenol-formaldehyde resin - 8.
 Determination of strength of solutions by Conductometry - 9.
-Determination of viscosity of lubricating oil by Red Viscometer 1 & 2 - 10.
+Determination of viscosity of lubricating oil by Red Viscometer 1 or 2 - 10.
 Estimation of Ferrous iron by Dichrometry. - 11.
 Determination of copper in by lodometry. - 12.
 Determination of calorific value of a fuel by bomb calorimeter